Goodman-lab/DP5/docs/usage.md

     **The virtual environment must be activated to run the tool, and needs to be re-activated for each new session!**

-Can be run via lots of different commands
+The tool can be run in a number of different ways:

+- Via the binary endpoints (`pydp4` and `pydp4_gui`) provided when the virtual environment is activated
+- By running the scripts directly with the virtual environment activated (`python3 src/dp5/PyDP4.py` and `python3 src/dp5/PyDP4_GUI.py`)
+- Via the helper bash scripts (`bin/pydp4` and `bin/pydp4_gui`), which automatically use the virtual environment

 ## GUI

-To call the script from the Graphical User Interface the folder containing the input files must be opened in terminal and the correct python environment activated.
-The GUI is then simply called by:
+To call the script from the Graphical User Interface from the terminal:

 ```bash
 pydp4_gui